Skip to content

 Microplastics

 Microplastics are tiny pieces of plastic which can end up in the ocean, causing potential damage to the environment.
-Most come from the breakdown of larger plastics in the ocean, but some can come from their use in consumer and industrial products.
+Most come from the breakdown of larger plastics in the ocean, but some can come from their intentional use in consumer and industrial products.

 Recycling plant in brazil